huangeddie/GymGo/README.md

 * **Sixth channel:** Indicator layer for whether the game is over

 # Action
+The `step` function takes in the action to execute and can be in the following forms:
-The `step` function expects either a tuple/list of 2 integers representing the row and column of the next action, or `None` for passing
+* a tuple/list of 2 integers representing the row and column or `None` for passing
+* a single integer representing the action in 1d space (i.e 9 would be (1,2) in and 49 would be a pass for a 7x7 board)